phylotastic/phylotastic.github.io/docs/phylotastic_use_cases_1.md

 This is an idea to enrich a visit to a zoo, museum, garden or arboretum.
 It may have educational applications.
 To implement the idea would require coordination with an existing zoo or museum.

 In brief, the user passes by various exhibits and enters species names, then a phylogeny is produced for those species.
 Data entry must be minimized for hand-helds.
 Probably the best way to do this would be using QR codes supplied by the museum or zoo (e.g., as for the Bishop Museum in Honolulu).
-The next-best way would be to supply a pre-populated list of species available in the museum.
+The next-best way would be to supply a pre-populated list of species available in the museum so the user can click to select.
+This would work better on a larger mobile format (tablet rather than phone).

 For student visits, this could be made into a game in which the object is to capture a certain set of species or achieve some objective, such as getting a mammal from every mammalian order, or getting a maximally phylogenetically diverse set of species.